Nauman3S/PickCounter/README.md

   2. Select the correct port from Tools->Port
   3. Then open ESP32Firmware.ino file, and open WiFiCreds.h tab on line number 4 and 5, put your WiFi creds
   4. Upload the Code to your ESP32 Wrover Module Gateway Board
+  5. Open the serial monitor and press reset button of your ESP32.
+  6. You will get Device ID on serial monitor, note it down as you will be using it in Python Script to send data.